habospace/lilla/README.md

         return fAcc(xsHead, fold(fAcc, acc, xsTail))
 ```

-**(4.)** The [src/Data.hs](https://github.com/habospace/Lilla/blob/master/src/Data.hs) module contains the definitions of Lilla value and Lilla
+**(4.)** The [src/Data.hs](https://github.com/habospace/Lilla/blob/master/src/Data.hs) module contains the definitions of Lilla values and Lilla
 error types which are the building blocks of the Haskell representation of a
 Lilla program.
-The parser module translates a lilla program source code string
-into a list of Lilla values.
-The lilla error types are used during the evaluation
+The lilla error types are used during the evaluation and the
-of the lilla program.
+evaluation of the lilla program (ParseLillaError & RuntimeLillaError).

-**(5.)** The [src/Evaluator.hs](https://github.com/habospace/Lilla/blob/master/src/Evaluator.hs) module contains the definition of how the Haskell
-representation of a Lilla program (which is a list of Lilla values **[LillaVal]**)
+**(5.)** The [src/Evaluator.hs](https://github.com/habospace/Lilla/blob/master/src/Evaluator.hs) module contains the sourcecode of the Lilla program evaluation.
+For representing the iterative/step by step execution of the Lilla
-is evaluated & executed.
-The evaluator module models the Lilla program execution
-with the State Monad Transformer.
+program the Evaluator module is using the State Monad Transformer extensively.

 **(6.)** The [src/Main.hs](https://github.com/habospace/Lilla/blob/master/src/Main.hs) module contains the **runLillaProgram** function (and all
 of its component functions) that essentially takes a path to a Lilla source file